petervflocke/lcdmonitor/docs/deployment-systemd.md

 ## Prerequisites

 - A working checkout under a stable path (e.g., `/opt/lcdmonitor` for production or your home directory for dev).
-- Python 3.12 + virtual environment with project dependencies installed (see `make setup`).
+- Python 3.12 + virtual environment with project dependencies installed (e.g., `cd server && uv sync` during development or `pip install /opt/lcdmonitor/server` inside the production venv).
 - Serial permissions: the service user must be in the serial group (often `dialout` on Debian/Ubuntu, `uucp` on Arch, etc.).

 ## User Service (development)